 Adult/Child Ratios: Staff-to-child/youth ratios must be maintained at all times of the day except under rare conditions caused by compensatory enrollment as outlined in guidance (see AR 608-10 for more information).
 The intent is to always be at ratio and not over or under ratio.
-Ratios will not be decreased to accommodate children/youth with special needs unless required by law.
+Ratios will not be increased to accommodate children/youth with special needs unless required by law.
 Volunteers or other non-CYS staff not paid with CYS funding may be used to supplement the ratio.

 All rooms in a CDC/FCC home are multi-aged with a minimum age span of 18 months (excluding preschool).
-Maximum group size is limited to two ratios of children/youth (e.g. two ratios of preschoolers = 20; a ratio of infants and a ratio of pre-toddlers = 9).